Menu

 • Instant Lua execution — write code, press Run, and see output from the Lua interpreter in seconds, no luarocks or build step needed.

-• Stdin input supported — io.read(), io.read('*l'), and io.lines() all read from the playground's input box, so interactive Lua scripts work exactly like running them at the terminal.
-No install — no Lua interpreter, luarocks, or build tools.
+• Stdin input is supported. io.read(), io.read('*l'), and io.lines() all read from the playground's input box, so interactive Lua scripts behave the same as running them at the terminal.
+No Lua interpreter, luarocks, or build tools on your end.

 • Lua interpreter with tables, metatables, coroutines, and the standard string/math/io libraries — everything you need for scripting practice.